Picture of Richard Marsden

 Biography

-Before joining the OU in 2016 I worked at Cardiff University, Cardiff Metropolitan University and the University of South Wales.
-I have also worked in advisory capacities with A-Level exam boards, Access to HE providers and colleges offering HE in FE.
+Before joining the OU in 2016 I worked at Cardiff Metropolitan University as a Senior Lecturer in Online Learning.
+Prior to that I was a Lecturer in History at Cardiff University, and also ran a suite of pathways onto degrees there for adults without formal qualifications.
+Before that i was employed as a Research Associate at the University of South Wales.
+I have also worked in advisory and validatory capacities with A-Level exam boards, Access to HE providers and colleges offering HE in FE.

 Publications